First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

 Next, we show that Wasserstein gradients provide a ``linear approximation'' even if perturbations are not induced by optimal transport plans.
-A similar, but less general, result for perturbations induced by transport maps is in~\cite[Proposition 4.2]{Ambrosio2007}.
+Our proof strategy is inspired by similar results in the setting of absolutely continuous probability measures~\cite[Proposition 4.2]{Ambrosio2007} and probability measures with compact support~\cite[Proposition 3.6]{bonnet2021necessary}.